 Pagination, in this case, refers to the ordinal numbering of pages system.

-To activate Doofinder's feed pagination, you need to contact the Support team through our contact form and make the request.
-However, before contacting us, ensure that your server has the following two parameters to retrieve a paginated feed:
+Before contacting us, ensure that your server has the following two parameters to retrieve a paginated feed:

-• Limit: This is the maximum number of items returned in the response for each server call.
+– Limit: This is the maximum number of items returned in the response for each server call.

-• Offset: This is the position of the first element that must be returned in response to the current request.
+– Offset: This is the position of the first element that must be returned in response to the current request.
 The first value for this parameter is 0.
 This value increments limit with each request.

-Also, note that depending on how the pagination is implemented, the feed can actually return items or less.
+Also, note that depending on how the pagination is implemented, the feed can actually return "Limit" items or less.

-For instance, if you implement it to get the items with offset <= id < (offset + limit), you can get less than because some items with an id that matches the condition may be out of stock or deleted.
+For instance, if you implement it to get the items with offset <= ID < (offset + limit), you can get less than "Limit" because some items with an ID that matches the condition may be out of stock or deleted.

 Doofinder will start gathering pieces of the feed using the limit and offset parameters until it gets an empty response.